plentymarkets/plugin-payment-sumup/meta/documents/user_guide_en.md

 To use the SumUp Air with plentymarkets POS, you need the following:

 * plentymarkets POS
-* Mobile device with access to location (geolocation positioning) on which the plentymarkets app is installed
+* Mobile Android device with access to location (geolocation positioning) on which the plentymarkets app is installed
 * SumUp Air card reading device
 * SumUp login details<br />
 __**Note:**__ The SumUp login details need to be entered when you process the first card payment using the SumUp device.
 As such, you need to provide POS users with these login details if you do not operate the POS yourself.